Korniyk/basic-text-editor/README.md

-Added installation package for the "Text Editor" application project
+Added installation package for the "Text Editor" application project.